oneopane/zkuzu/README.md

 │   ├── root.zig       # Main module exports
 │   ├── conn.zig       # Connection and query handling
 │   └── pool.zig       # Connection pooling
-├── lib/
-│   ├── kuzu.h         # Kuzu C API header
-│   └── libkuzu.a      # Kuzu static library (needs to be built)
+├── lib/               # Optional: only used with local provider │   ├── kuzu.h         # Kuzu C API header (for local provider) │   └── libkuzu.*      # Kuzu static/shared library (for local provider)
 ├── examples/
 │   ├── basic.zig      # Exec vs query, scanning rows
 │   └── prepared.zig   # Typed binds/getters, temporals
 ├── test_runner.zig    # Test runner
-├── Makefile           # Build shortcuts
 └── README.md          # This file
 ```

 ## Notes

-- Kuzu must be built with C API support (`-DBUILD_C_API=ON`).
-See Makefile helpers.
+- Prebuilt and system providers link to a shared Kuzu library.
+The source provider builds Kuzu with CMake using zig cc/c++ and links the resulting shared library.
+The local provider can use either static or shared libraries that you place in `lib/`.
 - The wrapper follows similar patterns to zqlite for consistency.
 - Lifetimes: string/blob slices returned from rows are borrowed.
 Process them before the next `next()` or copy via `copyString/copyBlob`.
 - Platform-specific linking is handled in build.zig.